Call for the Best Deals : 0800 098 8877

 3. Germination: Place in a propagator or on a warm, sunny windowsill.
 Keep moist but not sodden.

-If you started early and your seedlings have shot up with long, thin, wobbly stems (leggy) due to low light, don't panic.
-When you transplant them into their final pots, bury the stem deeper than it was before—right up to the first set of leaves (cotyledons).
+If your seedlings have shot up with long, thin, wobbly stems due to low light, do not panic.
+When you transplant them into their final pots, bury the stem deeper than it was before.
+Go right up to the first set of leaves (cotyledons).
 The buried stem will sprout new roots, anchoring the plant and making it stronger.

-Most growers stop sowing in May, but for a harvest that lasts until late October, sow a second batch of seeds in early July.
-These plants will take over just as your first batch starts to tire and succumb to mildew in late summer, giving you fresh cucumbers well into autumn.
+Most growers stop sowing in May.
+For a harvest that lasts until late October, sow a second batch of seeds in early July.
+These plants will take over just as your first batch starts to tire and succumb to mildew in late summer.
+This gives you fresh cucumbers well into autumn.

 Preparing Your Greenhouse Environment

 Before you move your precious seedlings into their final home, your greenhouse needs to be ready.
-Cucumbers thrive in high humidity and consistent warmth—conditions that can be tricky to manage in a standard 8x6 Greenhouse.
+Cucumbers thrive in high humidity and consistent warmth.
+These conditions can be tricky to manage in a standard 8x6 greenhouse.

 Soil vs. Containers